In my previous review, I talked in detail about the best bagless vacuums, its advantages and disadvantages.

 This property allowed engineers to design a frame that’s smaller and thinner than a traditional metal framed vacuum.

-The result is an extremely light vacuum that still retails its rigidity.
+The result is an extremely light vacuum that still retains its rigidity.

 Another innovation is the “direct suction” technology shortens the distance between the inlet and bin.